 Property is a great investment and can be a powerful income stream, but it comes with its own responsibilities.
 The most onerous, and sometimes the biggest in impact, is property taxes.
 As you probably know, the Texas Tax Code (Section 23.01) requires the appraisal of taxable property at market value by each January 1st, to file taxes for that past year.
 “Market value” is defined as the price a property could get, in cash or its equivalent, under the prevailing market conditions.

-Purposes of Property Assessment
+Purposes of Property Tax Assessment

 Most years you assess or have someone assess your property, and that reported value is how your tax is figured.
 But Section 25.18 of the Texas Tax Code requires each appraisal district to reappraise all its properties at least once every three years.